Kha b-Nisan: History

-In the Julian calendar, the vernal equinox moved gradually away from 21 March.
-The Gregorian calendar reform restored the vernal equinox to its original date, but since the festival was by now tied to the date, not the astronomical event, Kha b-Nisan remains fixed at 21 March in the Julian reckoning, corresponding to 1 April in the Gregorian calendar.
+The month of Nisan was around the time of the vernal equinox, which is around March 21.
+(In the Hebrew calendar, Nisan may start a couple of weeks before the equinox.)
+Now the name "Nisan" is used for April, so the first of Nisan is April 1.
 The Vernal equinox is celebrated throughout Greater Iran as Noruz (meaning "New Day") on 21 March.
 However, in the ancient Assyrian, Akkadian and Babylonian traditions, the spring festival was celebrated in the first days of the month known as "Nisan" and the calendar adopted by the ancient Assyrians had the month "Nisan" at the beginning of the calendar lending to the term "Kha b-Nisan", or the "first of Nisan".

 The modern observance of Akitu began in the 1960s during the Assyrian intellectual renaissance.
 Due to political oppression, however, the celebrations were largely private until the 1990s.

 The event is largely celebrated by Assyrians residing in Syria.
 Although the Syrian government does not acknowledge the festival, Assyrians still continue with the celebration.
 In 2002, Assyrians in Syria celebrated the event with a mass wedding of 16 couples and over 25,000 attendees.
 After the formation of Turkey, Kha b-Nisan along with Nowruz were banned from public celebration.
 Assyrians in Turkey were first allowed to publicly celebrate Kha b-Nisan in 2005, after organizers received permission from the government to stage the event, in light of democratic reforms adopted in support of Turkey's EU membership bid.
 Around 5,000 people "including large groups of visiting ethnic Assyrians from Europe, Syria and Iraq" took part in the Kha b-Nisan celebrations.

 One of the largest Assyrian New Year celebrations took place in Iraq in 2008.
 Public celebrations were not allowed by Saddam Hussein's regime prior to the start of the Iraq war.
-The event was organized by the Assyrian Democratic Movement (Zowaa) and between 45,000 to 65,000 people took part in the parade.
+The event was organized by the Assyrian Democratic Movement (Zowaa) and between 45,000 and 65,000 people took part in the parade.

 In 2004, Hon.
 George Radanovich of the California State Assembly recognized the Assyrian New Year and extended his wishes to the Assyrian community in California.
 This was later followed by a letter from the California governor, Arnold Schwarzenegger, to the Assyrian community in California, congratulating them on the annual celebration.

 In 2020 festivities were cancelled in northeastern Syria due to the COVID-19 pandemic.